dotanuki-labs/android-oss-cves-research/README.md

 **wireguard**        | 3     | **CVE-2017-13098**

 The next step is dig into them, one by one, inspecting the Gradle projects.
-But first, a quick overview about what we are facing here:
+But first, a quick overview about what such vulnerabilities represent.

 #### [CVE-2016-2402](https://nvd.nist.gov/vuln/detail/CVE-2016-2402) (OkHttp)